SecondSonConsulting/swiftDialogExamples/README.md

 ## captureButtonOutput.sh
 An example of how to capture the user input (and exit code) of a Dialog window and then perform different tasks based on the results.

+## promptForRestart.sh
+An example of a script that prompts the user to restart